RaccoonCH/Rakkit/docs/en/graphql/query/subscriptions.md

 ```

 And it's done!
 We have a working GraphQL subscription server on `/subscriptions`, along with the normal HTTP GraphQL server.

-## Examples

-See how subscriptions work in a [simple example](https://github.com/19majkel94/type-graphql/tree/master/examples/simple-subscriptions).

-For production usage, it's better to use something more scalable like a Redis-based pubsub system - [a working example is also available](https://github.com/19majkel94/type-graphql/tree/master/examples/redis-subscriptions).
-However, to launch this example you need to have a running instance of Redis and you might have to modify the example code to provide your connection parameters.